astronomer/astro-blog/posts/airflow-dbt-2.md

 Because all of our dbt models are still running on the schedule of a single Airflow DAG, there exist some inherent limitations in the extensibility of our approach.
 For our use case at Updater, we need to be able to run different groups of dbt models on different schedules.
 After thinking through the desired approach, we decided that the ideal scenario would take a group of models defined by some selector, e.g. `dbt run --models tag:hourly`, and deploy that set of models as their own Airflow DAG with its own defined schedule.
 Leveraging the `manifest.json` file to correctly set these dependencies between an arbitrary set of models proved to be a bit tricky, but we were able to build out a robust CI process that got everything working as expected:

 1. We start with a YAML file that defines a set of model selectors for each Airflow DAG schedule we want to create.
-We are still running on version `0.17` so this is not the new [`selectors.yml` introduced in `0.18`](https://docs.getdbt.com/reference/node-selection/yaml-selectors/), but we copied its structure.
-We plan to leverage `selectors.yml` for this purpose when we upgrade.
+We are still running on version 0.17 so this is not the [new selectors.yml feature](https://docs.getdbt.com/reference/node-selection/yaml-selectors/) introduced in 0.18, but we copied its structure.
+We plan to leverage selectors.yml for this purpose when we upgrade.
 We then use dbt's tagging feature to tag every one of our models with a desired schedule interval.

     ```python
     selectors: